Blog | Real Estate

 Liquidity is the ability to convert an asset to cash.
 You cannot get in and out of real estate quickly.

-Of the four asset classes, real estate is the second most difficult (after business).
+Of the five asset classes, real estate is the second most difficult (after business).
 You must also deal with vacancies and bad tenants at times.

 It takes time to find a good deal.
 Properties must be managed on a daily basis.